maxijonson/gpt-turbo/README.md

 ## Features

-- Interact with OpenAI's gpt-3.5-turbo model API
+- Interact with any of OpenAI's Chat Completion models, including **GPT-4**, if you have access to it.
+  - Full list of models [here](https://platform.openai.com/docs/models/model-endpoint-compatibility)
 - Keeps track of message history sent to OpenAI's API to enable conversation continuation.
 - Easily access the estimated cost of your conversations before sending them to OpenAI's API.
 - Easily access the estimated cost of the cumulative usage of your conversation as it progresses.
 - Built with entirely with TypeScript

-## Limitations

-Here are some known limitations of the gpt-3.5-turbo model API compared to the ChatGPT Plus subscription (some may not have been documented):

-- The gpt-3.5-turbo model API has a maximum of 4096 tokens taken as input.
-This means that your entire conversation with the model cannot be longer than 4096 tokens.
-This includes the context, your prompts and the model's responses tokens.
-However, it is unknown if this limitation is only for the gpt-3.5-turbo model or if it applies to ChatGPT Plus as well.

 ## Pre-requisites

-Since gpt-3.5-turbo is a paid model, you'll need an [OpenAI API key](https://platform.openai.com/account/api-keys) and [setup billing information](https://platform.openai.com/account/billing/overview).
+Since Chat Completion models are paid, you'll need an [OpenAI API key](https://platform.openai.com/account/api-keys) and [setup billing information](https://platform.openai.com/account/billing/overview).
 Make sure to [set a usage limit](https://platform.openai.com/account/billing/limits) to avoid unexpected charges.

 Since this a JavaScript monorepo, you'll need to have [Node.js](https://nodejs.org/en/) installed.